The best way to prepare before you head out on the trail, is to go through a checklist of the 10 essentials for kids.

 I like this kit because the cute critter bag appeals to young hikers.
 This makes it more likely they’ll keep the bag on.
 It also contains important tools to keep kids safe.
 The whistle and thermal blanket alone is extremely useful if someone gets lost.

-Bugs probably won’t pose a mortal threat to your children while hiking, but they sure are annoying.
-Mosquitos and black flies also leave itchy bites.
+Bugs probably won’t pose a mortal threat to your children while day hiking, but they sure are annoying.
+Mosquitos and black flies also leave itchy bites and deer ticks can spread Lyme disease.

 There are many types and brands of insect repellent out there.
 For the safety of little ones, I recommend choosing something with natural ingredients.
 This one is great: